Known Issues | Support | YAML | Policies | Task Parameters | Task Variables | Policy Results | Common Usage Scenarios | FAQ

 - We are phasing out Team Foundation Server 2015.
 If you're still using Team Foundation Server 2015, please stay on version 3.x of the extension which can be downloaded here.
 For newer versions of Team Foundation Server or Azure DevOps Services please use version 4.x and higher.

 If you need help with the extension or run into issues, please contact us at email@example.com or create an issue here.

 Adding the Task to a Build Definition

 Note: When you want to use the Code Coverage Policy you need to make sure that you publish code coverage values calculated by your test tool first.
 The Policy itself does not calculate the code coverage.
 Before you add the task and activate the policy, please make sure that you can already see code coverage values in your build summary.
-If you are using a test tool other then MSTest (i.e., the Visual Studio Test task), please use the Publish Code Coverage Results task to publish your coverage data before you add the policy.
+If you are using a test tool other then MSTest (i.e., anything other than the Visual Studio Test task), please use the Publish Code Coverage Results task to publish your coverage data before you add the policy.

 Adding the Task to a YAML Build Definition

 To add the Build Quality Checks task to a YAML build definition, use the task name and major version like this

 - task: BuildQualityChecks@9 and set a display name using the

 displayName property.
 Then add all task inputs as described under Task Parameters or in the Policies section.